 482. Holidays and celebrations.

-483. Similarities and difference among immigrant groups.
+483. Similarities and differences among immigrant groups.

 Research Paper Topics On Animals

-There are over one million of species in the world, so there is a great amount of topics that relate to animals.
+There are over one million species in the world, so there is a great number of topics that relate to animals.
 It’s up to you whether to write about any of these species or to come up with a solid topic that would be involved a little more.
 Here are some good ideas to help you get started.